The U.S. tax system is organized according to the calendar year. Payroll taxes are withheld or exempt as determined by

 FICA tax, also known as Social Security and Medicare Tax, is based on tax status.
 FICA tax is different from federal and state withholding tax.
 FICA provides for a federal retirement system and is separate from income tax treaty exemption.

 FICA tax withholding is generally required for the resident alien tax status with some exceptions for those of F-1 and J-1 student status.

 Nonresident alien tax status is generally exempt from FICA tax for those of F-1 student or J-1 student or non-student nonresident alien status.

-Contact Payroll Services for questions regarding individual tax status.
+Contact Foreign National Tax staff with questions regarding individual tax status.